JoshRoll/Pedestrian-Fatal_Injury_Rate/README.md

 The data and scripts in this repository gather data from Fatal Accident Reporting System (FARS) and Census data and then calculates an age-adjusted population-based pedestrian death rates for each represented racial group to assess disparities.
 These rates use the US population as the standard population and employ five years population data using person-years as the denominator.
 The analysis script also calculates population-based injury rates for other modes including bicycle and motor vehicle.

 # Script Details
-Two scripts are available in this repository.
-The script Analyze_FARS_Race_prod.r combines the FARS data and Census population data to analyze the rate of injury per 100,000 person-years.
+Three scripts are available in this repository.
+The download_format_FARS_data.r script downloads and prepares FARS data for injury rate analysis.
+The download_prepare_census_population_data.r script uses R's Census API tools to download and prepare Census data by age and race for states.
+The script analyze_FARS_race.r combines the FARS data and Census population data to analyze the rate of injury per 100,000 person-years.
 The script can be changed to analyze any of the 50 state by toggling a few inputs (see in-line comments).
 This script calculates confidence intervals so users can communicate the uncertainty in the measured outcomes.
 This script also aggregates  Black, Indigenous, and People of Color race categories into a single group in order to measure the injury rate with more certainty than what is possible with disaggregate BIPOC groups (at least for Oregon).